A harbour scene with pointu bateau, Winston Churchill, Cap-d’Antibes, 1947.

 The Australian Prime Minister and his Churchill Painting

-In a recent article in The Telegraph, it was mentioned that a Winston Churchill painting hangs in the office of the Australian Prime Minister.
-This was a surprise to me as I hadn’t heard any mention of this previously.
-So was curious to find out more detail on how the painting–if there really was such a painting–came to be displayed in the office of the PM.
+It’s not just any painting but a personal gift from Winston Churchill, a significant figure in British and Australian political history.
+A recent article in The Telegraph mentioned that a Winston Churchill painting hangs in the Canberra office of the Australian Prime Minister.
+This was a surprise to me as I hadn’t previously heard any mention of the painting.
+So, I was curious to find out more detail on how the painting—if there really was such a painting—came to be displayed in the PMs office.

-On page 470 his book Ramsden writes:
+On page 470 of his book, Ramsden writes:

-In December of 2014, the highest price ever paid for a Churchill painting was achieved at the Daughter of History sale at Sotheby’s in London.
+In December 2014, the highest price ever paid for a Churchill painting was achieved at the Daughter of History sale at Sotheby’s in London.
 The buyer paid £1,752,500 for The Goldfish Pool at Chartwell.

-[Editors Note: The painting in the image above is Boat in Cannes Harbour which somewhat resembles the one Menzies acquired.]
+[Editor’s Note: The painting in the image above is Boat in Cannes Harbour, which somewhat resembles the one Menzies acquired.]

 Posted